 International Journal of Computer Science Education in Schools

-This journal is a peer-reviewed, open access journal.
-All articles published open access will be immediately and permanently free for everyone to read, download, copy and distribute.
+This journal is a peer-reviewed, open-access journal.
+All articles published will be immediately and permanently free for everyone to read, download, copy and distribute.

 - Computer Science / Computing Education

 - Professional Development in Computer Science

 - Programming in Schools

 - Creativity and Computing

 - Artificial intelligence in Education

 - Computer Game Design